Andy Hodgson: Other television appearances

 Hodgson provided a running commentary over an episode of The Day Today on the DVD of the series.
 Writer and Alan Partridge co-creator Armando Iannucci (of The Friday Night Armistice fame) hired Hodgson to play a brutally murdered interior designer in his BBC Three show 2004: The Stupid Version as well as a Home Shopping TV presenter in his 2006 BBC Two production Time Trumpet.
 In 2003 he appeared on Channel 4 reality show The Salon to conduct a charity auction.

 Additionally, Hodgson made multiple appearances on ITV1's daytime programme This Morning as a gadget expert.
 Hodgson regularly hosted live features with Phillip Schofield, Fern Britton, Eammon Homes and Ruth Langsford.

 In 2015 Hodgson presented Win Cash Live, an interactive gambling programme shown on STV.

 In 2016 Hodgson appeared as a presenter on Create and Craft USA broadcasting across America.
-He also appeared on Channel 5 as a reporter for The Championship show, London Live as a football journo, and FanTV with Justin Lee Collins.
+He also appeared on Channel 5 as a reporter for The Championship show, London Live as a football journalist, and FanTV with Justin Lee Collins.